EvanEisenberg/OurAssembly/documentation.md

 8. home: home page.
 Displays all bills
 9. lawpost: handlebar for individual law information
 10. laws: handlebar for all laws

+### 11. Live updates
+We used sockets to give live updates to users when the database is updated